2026-2027 Fellow Applications Have Closed

 - Mid-career (assistant professors with 3+ years or associate professors)

-- Have an existing partnership with prior collaborative work or formal agreement with an Illinois government agency (regional, tribal, or state).
+- Have an existing partnership with prior collaborative work or a formal agreement with an Illinois government agency (regional, tribal, or state).

-Goals and Expectations
+PEPP Goals and Expectations

 The goals of the PEPP fellowship program are to: